Gate Security

 The most simple and obvious but sometimes overlooked security measure; gate locks, offer an extra layer of protection.

-Most gates are fitted with a slide bolt which is usually fastened at the top of the gate.
-Although this does restrict entry, most people know that they are there and can simply reach over and unlock the bolt themselves.
-We recommend garden gates are fitted with either J-Locks or keypad locks to add a better level of security.
+We recommend garden gates are fitted with a lock that is built into the gate like a J-Lock to add a better level of security.
 Best when fitted during manufacturing, the locking mechanism is installed into the gate itself making it harder to damage and therefore comprise the gate.

 Design for gate security